Literariness

-In literary theory, literariness is the organisation of language which through special linguistic and formal properties distinguishes literary texts from non-literary texts (Baldick 2008).
+In literary theory, literariness is the organisation of language which through special linguistic and formal properties distinguishes literary texts from non-literary texts.
 The defining features of a literary work do not reside in extraliterary conditions such as history or sociocultural phenomena under which a literary text might have been created, but in the form of the language that is used.
 Thus, literariness is defined as being the feature that makes a given work a literary work.
 It distinguishes a literary work from ordinary texts by using certain artistic devices such as metre, rhyme, and other patterns of sound and repetition.